Skip to Main Content

 Photocopies of letters, mainly written to Warren Carter Bronaugh, reflecting efforts by Missouri citizens to obtain pardons for James and Cole Younger, who were held in the Minnesota State Prison, Stillwater, after their robbery of the Northfield bank in 1876.

-MNHS call number: See the finding aid in the library (Microfilm M468)
+MNHS call number: See the finding aid in the library or use the scanned PDF (Microfilm M468)

 John E. Risedorph Papers